plblum/jivs/README_Build_Test_Publish.md

 - This is a Lerna monorepo with packages in `packages/*`
 - All packages depend on `@plblum/jivs-engine`
-- Packages: jivs-engine, jivs-angular, jivs-configanalysis, jivs-examples
+- Packages: jivs-engine, jivs-builder, jivs-configanalysis, jivs-examples, jivs-angular, jivs-react
 - TypeScript compilation uses `tsc` command
 - Tests use Jest